andycasey/H2/README.rst

 this page and you can download the whole repository as a .zip or .tar.gz file.

-Below is a short explanation of the all the files included.
+Below is a short explanation of the files included.

 If you need any help understanding what was done for the paper, or getting the code to run, please contact me (neilcrighton .at. gmail